Poisonous to: Cats, Dogs

 • Abdominal pain

-If you suspect your dog or cat have onion poisoning or garlic poisoning, call your veterinarian or Pet Poison Helpline for treatment recommendations.
+If you think your dog or cat were poisoned by ibuprofen, call your veterinarian or Pet Poison Helpline immediately for life-saving treatment advice.
+The sooner the poisoning is diagnosed, the sooner we can fix it!

 TELEPHONE YOUR VET ASAP